Roopesh-kosuri/Code-OS/README.md

 → Frontend at `http://localhost:5173` · Backend at `http://localhost:8000`
 → Verify it's healthy: visit `http://localhost:8000/health` — should return `{"status": "ok"}`

 > Docker runs CODE OS in browser mode — you get the full AI/agent experience, with a WebSocket-based terminal fallback instead of Electron's native PTY.
-For the complete desktop experience, use Option B.
+For the complete desktop experience, use Option B or grab a prebuilt release above.

-### Option B — Full Desktop App
+### Option B — Full Desktop App (build from source)

-Unlike Docker, this requires a few things installed **on your machine first** — these are language runtimes CODE OS depends on, not something CODE OS can install for itself (no project can bootstrap its own runtime — `npm` ships with Node, `pip` ships with Python, so both need to already exist before either can be used).
+Unlike Docker, this requires a few things installed **on your machine first** — these are language runtimes CODE OS depends on, not something CODE OS can install for itself.

 **1. Install these first, manually, before anything else:**
 - **Node.js 20+** — [nodejs.org](https://nodejs.org)